Basic Confidentiality Policy

 Your California Privacy Rights

 California Civil Code Section 1798.83 permits our visitors who are California residents to request certain information regarding the APA’s disclosure of personal information to third parties for their direct marketing purposes.
-To make such a request, please contact us at Member Services.
+To make such a request, please contact us at Support Services.

 Effective Date: April 10, 2018